A-M-Youssef/Wine-Quality-Data-Set/README.md

 ## Q5: Do sweeter wines (more residual sugar) receive better ratings?
 Similarly, I used the median to split the samples into two groups by residual sugar and find the mean quality rating of each group.

+## Q6: What level of acidity receives the highest average rating?
+For this question i will simply create a bar chart with a bar for each of the acidity levels.